ShawnROGrady/benchplot/README.md

   -h	Show this help message and exit
   -height float
-    	The height of the output figure (default 500)
+    	The height of the output figure (default 500) -left-legend
-  -o string
+    	Display legend on left edge of plot (default is on right edge) -o string
     	The output file name with extension (if empty will be set to ${bench}.png) -plots value
     	The plots to generate (options = ["scatter" "avg_line"]).
 If empty will default to ["scatter" "avg_line"] for numeric data
-  -width float
+  -top-legend
+    	Display legend on top edge of plot (default is on bottom edge) -width float
     	The width of the output figure (default 500)
   -x string